Skip to main content

 }

-Now that you understand the core steps for programmatically transferring USDC from Ethereum Sepolia to Avalanche Fuji using CCTP V2, create a transfer.js in your project directory and populate it with the sample code below.
+Create a transfer.js file in your project directory and populate it with the complete code below.

 // Import environment variables